Hitta/simplerialize/README.md

 ### About

+#### FAQ (or: API and feature design powered by kthxbye)
+* Q: <insert-any-differing-opinion-about-this-library-here>
+* A: Fork and fix, kthxbye
+* Q: This library is crap because <insert-any-relevant-or-non-relevant-religious-stance-here>
+* A: kthxbye
+* Q: Why haven't you implemented <insert-whatever-thing-you-think-this-sort-of-library-should-support-here>
+* A: Because your need isn't ours, kthxbye (or simply: fork and fix, kthxbye)

 #### Use case:
 * API neutral streaming serialization of POJOs to XML and JSON
-* Only serialization - _no deserialization_ - this is ONE WAY only
+* Only serialization - _no deserialization_
 * Serialization specification in code (_no schemas_ - neither compilation nor generation)

-#### This library DOES NOT:
+#### This library DOES NOT...
-* Allow customization of output formats
+* ...allow customization of output formats
-* Claim to be consistent for each and all use cases.
-It may _fail horribly_ for your particular case.
-It may provide you with an inconsistent model depending on context and usage.
-In other words, don't trust it untill you've made it prove itself for _your specific_ use case.
-Write tests.
+* ...claim to be consistent for each and all use cases ** It may _fail horribly_ for your particular case
+** It may provide you with an inconsistent model depending on context and usage ** In other words, don't trust it untill you've made it prove itself for _your specific_ use case - write tests

 #### This library offers:
 * A naive implementation of a transparent API for serialization to JSON or XML